damslab/reproducibility/vldb2022-UPLIFT-p2528/README.md

 		    ./runAll_sk.sh 2>&1 | tee outFTsk.log
 		    mv *.dat ../../results

 3. Additionally, we used specialized systems such as sparkml, dask, and TensorFlow/Keras to implement a subset of use cases.
 They are available inside respective folders.
+For SparkML, some use cases may require more than the given 110gb memory.

 		    cd FTBench/sparkml
 		    ./runAll_spark.sh 2>&1 | tee outFTspark.log